SEIR-7-06/installfest/environment-setup/README.md

 Try opening up a new window for the Terminal and ensure the color scheme has been updated.

+### Option as Meta Key

-Let's also change a setting in the Terminal, which will allow us to move through and delete entire words at a time by holding down the `option` key.
+Let's change a setting in the Terminal that will allow us to move through and delete entire words at a time by holding down the `option` key.
 This the default behavior of most text editors and will allow us to make more productive edits to our bash commands.

 1. Navigate back to `Terminal` -> `Preferences`.
 2. Navigate to the the sub-tab, `Keyboard`